-The Surgical Technology Program complies with Coastal Alabama Policy 04.01.15.
+The Surgical Technology Program complies with Coastal Alabama Standards of Academic Progress Policy.
 Incompletes must be replaced with a grade of 'C' or higher before the student is allowed to progress to the next semester.

 PROGRESSION

 To continue in the Surgical Technology Program, the student must: